-* Here are the bengal cat official breed standard from TICA & CCA/AFC *
+* The bengal cat breed official standard from TICA & CCA/AFC *

 The Bengal cat is a athletic, curious, confident and friendly cat.
 Mix of power and agility, the bengal cat coat and head are the most atractive aspect of this breed.
 The Bengal is never to be mean and show agresivity